jligon12/Resourceful-Chef/README.md

 Each microservice either has its own MongoDB database or receives a copy of data from the main program.

 Request Recipe Microservicey:
-  * app.py located in Request Recipe Microservice directory
+  * app.py located in Recipe Request Microservice directory
   * allows user to request a recipe or recipes with the greatest number of ingredients that they have available in their pantry
   * returns the name of the most resourceful recipe or recipes they have entered in their recipe library

 Dates-Notes Microservice:
-  * app.py located in Dates-Notes Microservice directory
+  * app.py located in Journal Dates-Notes Microservice directory
   * part of the Main Program's Recipe Journal
   * allows user to record dates they made a recipe and notes about a recipe they made
   * Records are displayed on pages